 Once baby is 6 months old, you’ll want to keep an umbrella stroller stashed in the trunk at all times so you’re ready for anything, like an impromptu trip to the supermarket or the long-awaited visit to the zoo.
 The Maclaren Volo is sturdy, durable and dependable, and comes with a lifetime warranty.
 Features you’ll love:

-- Weighs a mere 9.5 pounds, so if your toddler wants to walk on his own, you can still carry it easily in case he changes his mind.
+- Weighs a mere 9.5 pounds, so if your toddler wants to walk on their own, you can still carry it easily in case they change their mind.